-One of golf’s most colorful characters, Lee Trevino, had this to say about a slice: “You can talk to a slice, but a hook won’t listen”.
+One of golf’s most colorful characters and a great senior golfer, Lee Trevino, had this to say about a slice: “You can talk to a slice, but a hook won’t listen”.
 The truth of the matter is that nearly every golfer, serious or not will lose sleep at some point pondering how to fix a slice, since every other tee shot, or more, seem to be ending up in the right rough, woods or water in this stage of their golf journey.

 How often have you aimed down the left side of the fairway, playing for a power fade, and then hit a weak slice that goes off the planet to the right?

 Most beginner golfers start with a slice and as they learn more about the golf swing, they figure out how to fix a slice, and many golfers go on to actually draw the ball.

 RELATED: Lag Shot Review

 I started as a slicer when I was young, and as my golf swing got better and better, I gradually moved into a baby fade that I could control.

 I played some great golf with that baby fade when I was young and strong, but as I got older and started losing some distance, I worked hard at coming from the inside with and in to out swing in order to develop a baby draw.

 I gained distance and still play the baby draw to this day and you can too.

 A well known comedian who was an avid golfer once wrote: